konekoya/blog/src/pages/2021-04-20-xcode-tips-and-tricks/index.md

 excerpt: ''
 ---

-> This post will be edited as in the process of learning iOS development and
+> This post will be edited as I'm still in the process of learning iOS
-> Xcode :)
+> development and Xcode :)

 The primary IDE for ISO/Swift development are Xcode